-Although much of the detail has yet to be confirmed, what we do know is that the UK will become a third country and all cross-border movements of goods will become imports and exports.
-The rules for importing and exporting certain types of products will change.
+With effect from 1 January 2021 the UK is a third country and all cross-border movements of goods are now imports and exports.
+The rules for importing and exporting certain types of controlled products has also changed.

 All businesses will need an EORI number starting with “GB”.